 While most hotels and Airbnbs come with hairdryers, you can guarantee that the one time you don’t pack your own you’ll arrive to find an empty cupboard.
-With a travel size version like this BaByliss one from Amazon, it makes sense to take your own just in case.
+It makes sense to take your own just in case, like this BaByliss one*.

-You may also be tempted to take your usual straighteners or curlers away with you.
+You may also be tempted to take your usual straighteners or curlers.
 If so, remember that the less heat you apply to your hair, the better condition it will be in.

 The average person loses about 50 to 100 hairs a day.
-However, if your hair is damaged you’ll likely see even more hair loss and flyaways caused by breakages.
+If your hair is damaged, you’ll likely see even more hair loss and fly-aways caused by breakages.
 And of course, heat damage is permanent, with the only real remedy to cut your tresses shorter.